alan-j-lin/alan-j-lin.github.io/_posts/2018-08-24-project-fletcher.md

 ### Data Sources:

 For this project, I ended up getting my data from the [Yelp challenge dataset].
-A publicly available set of data for students to do research on, this was an invaluable resource as Yelp's TOS is very anti-webscraping.
+A publicly available dataset provided by Yelp, this was an invaluable resource as Yelp's TOS is very anti-webscraping.
 The dataset itself was huge as there was over 6 million reviews for 800,000+ different businesses, spread out over 10 different metropolitan areas in the US and Canada.
 So much geographic diversity was a bonus for my project as I wanted it to be location agnostic.
 The data from Yelp was stored in .json format so I queried and filtered the data using a local MongoDB instance.
 In retrospect as the .json files were massive (the review text JSON was 4.72 GB), analyzing data for this project would have been more efficient if I had transferred everything to a large memory AWS instance.
-The 8 GB of RAM that my Macbook Air was not quite adequate enough to run analysis on the data without micromanaging computer resources.
+The 8 GB of RAM that my Macbook Air has was not quite adequate enough to run analysis on the data without micromanaging computer resources.

 [Yelp challenge dataset]: https://www.yelp.com/dataset/challenge